stevegbrooks/commodify/docs/final_report.md

       OR (C.consumption != 0 OR C.consumption != null) OR (C.ending_stocks != 0 OR C.ending_stocks != null)));

- Once a commodity and state or country have been selected, the below query returns the relevant production, consumption and ending stock data for recent years (not that not all such attributes have data for all commodities and all entities):
+ Once a commodity and state or country have been selected, the below query returns the relevant production, consumption and ending stock data for recent years:

   SELECT C.year, C.production, C.consumption, C.ending_stocks
   FROM Commodity C JOIN Political_Entity P on C.pe_id = P.id